kaclark/RecipeBook/README.md

 Furthermore, .rec files were imagined to be static.
 I'm now experimenting with .prep files and recording their relations with other elements.
 I'm considering having .elt files for purchased items with UPC Bardcode data appended to them.Maybe different garlic powders go into the same .rec.
 The .int integration of .prep and .elt system will be sensitive to this granularity<br/>

+The website interface will be designed with webscraping and terminal friendly browsing in mind.
+It is a database that is readily displayed<br/>
 =====================================<br/>
 Desired Features/TODO:<br/>
 =====================================<br/>